 Trousers must reach the shoe and show no sock.

-School shoes should be plain and black and made from leather or leather like material.
+School shoes should be plain and black and made from leather or leather material that is polishable.
 Again, it will be important that these are complementary of a blazer and formal trousers.
 These style of shoes are available from any clothing shop or supermarket (including Cornwall Screenprint).

 We WILL NOT accept any type of Coloured laces, high heels, canvas, coloured trim, trainers with logos or boots.
 Please be sure they are suitable before purchasing and check with us first if you are unsure.